 Employee handbooks set the rules and expectations that your company applies to your employees.
 A comprehensive employee handbook is important to your company because it:

-- Reduces time spent answering questions during onboarding.
-Clearly outlining all policies and expectations will reduce the number of questions asked during onboarding, allowing new employees to use their time training or acclimating to their new environment.
+Reduces time spent answering questions during onboarding.
+Clearly outlining all policies and expectations will reduce the number of questions asked during onboarding, allowing new employees to spend their time training or acclimating to their new environment.

 What to Include in an Employee Handbook